mohamedzewin01/mohamedzewin01/README.md

 ### 🚀 Projects

+- **Supermarket App**
+  Web app for showcasing supermarket products and offers with a complete admin panel and backend integration.

+- **Admin Dashboard**
+  Flutter Desktop application for real-time data and user management with a responsive UI.

+- **Delivery App**
+  Driver-side Flutter app enabling real-time order tracking and seamless delivery flow.

+- **Flowery**
+  E-commerce Flutter app for browsing and ordering flowers with user login and order tracking.

+- **Flowery Rider**
+  Delivery app linked to Flowery for managing and accepting flower delivery orders.

+- **Mawjood**
+  Local marketplace app for artisans and sellers to showcase products and manage stores.

+- **Quizzy**
+  Mobile quiz app allowing timed exams, result tracking, and detailed performance review.

+- **E-Commerce App**
-- **E-Commerce App**: A scalable, user-friendly shopping app with seamless state management and integration with Firebase.
+  A scalable, user-friendly shopping app with seamless state management and integration with Firebase.
-- **Portfolio App**: A personal portfolio showcasing my projects and skills, implemented with **Flutter**.

 ---